Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Complete control over something or someone.
 **Sentence:** Large agribusinesses often have a stranglehold on the local food markets.
 **Conversation:**
-A – Why is it difficult for small farmers to succeed?
+A – Why is it difficult for small farmers to succeed
 B – Large companies have a stranglehold on the market, making it hard for them to compete.

 ---